 When we came back from the Jersey shore last week we stopped at a farmer's market and picked up a basket of ripe yellow Jersey peaches.
 With perfect texture and that distinctive aroma, Jersey peaches in season are one of my all time favorite fruits.

 We had a bunch and I knew they wouldn't last so we had to figure out what to do with them fast.
 My wife thought some fresh halibut topped with a peach salsa would be nice and it was terrific.

 My youngest daughter doesn't care for halibut so I grilled up a chicken breast for her and the salsa was perfect on that too.
 In fact, the next night I grilled up the rest of the chicken breasts for the whole family and we served it with the salsa.
 Delicious!!

-1 bunch of cilantro, finely chopped
+- 1 bunch cilantro finely chopped

-Juice from 1 lime
+- Juice from 1 lime

 - 3 tablespoons vegetable oil or olive oil for a slightly different taste

-Salt & Pepper, to taste
+- salt & pepper to taste

-Once you have all your ingredients prepped and ready to go, all you have to do is combine the peaches, tomatoes, cilantro, onion and lime juice.
+- Once you have all your ingredients prepped and ready to go, all you have to do is combine the peaches, tomatoes, cilantro, onion and lime juice.